Eritreans: Tigre

 The Tigre reside in the western lowlands in Eritrea.
 Many also migrated to Sudan at the time of the Ethiopian-Eritrean conflict and lived there since.
 They are a nomadic and pastoralist people, related to the Tigrinya and to the Beja people.
 They are a predominantly Muslim nomadic people who inhabit the northern, western, and coastal lowlands of Eritrea, where they constitute 30% of local residents.
 Some also inhabit areas in eastern Sudan.
 95% of the Tigre people adhere to the Islamic religion Sunni Islam, but there are a small number of Christians among them as well (often referred to as the Mensaï in Eritrea).
 Their language is called Tigre.

 Jeberti

-The Jeberti people in Eritrea trace descent from early Muslim adherents.
-The term Jeberti is also locally sometimes used to generically refer to all Islamic inhabitants of the highlands.
+The Jeberti people in Eritrea trace descent from early Muslim adherents and settlers.
+The term Jeberti is also used to refer more generally to Muslim inhabitants of the highlands.
 The Jeberti in Eritrea speak Arabic and Tigrinya.
-They account for about 4% of the Tigrinya speakers in the nation.

 Afar

 According to the CIA, the Afar constitute under 5% of the nation's population.
 They live in the Debubawi Keyih Bahri Region of Eritrea, as well as the Afar Region in Ethiopia, and Djibouti.
 They speak the Afar language as a mother tongue, and are predominantly Muslim.
 Afars in Eritrea number about 397,000 individuals, the smallest population out of the countries they reside in.
 In Djibouti, there are about 780,000 group members, and in Ethiopia, they number approximately 1,300,000.